-Student academic and disciplinary records are confidential documents and shall be kept separate from other documentation.
+According to the Family Educational Rights and Privacy Act (FERPA), student academic and disciplinary records are confidential documents and shall be kept separate from other documentation.

 These records shall not contain religious or any other student beliefs.

 Student academic records shall contain only information related to the student's academic status.